alex-hhh/emacs-sql-indent/CONTRIBUTING.md

-# If you have a question
+# If you have a question or found a bug

 To ask a question about the package, please please [create an issue][gh-issue-link] containing a description of what you are trying to do